Overland Park was about to fire police chief when he decided to resign, officials say

 In her email, she claimed Donchez told her that “he will keep being the Chief until he retires and I can keep hoping he is not.”
 Albers ended the email by saying she said what needed to be said and did not need the city to do anything.

-City officials have yet to comment on whether Donchez and Luther got along.
-But tensions have built over the past year after four Overland Park police officers were placed on administrative leave.

-The Johnson County District Attorney’s Office has said it is investigating criminal allegations involving a police nonprofit where three of the officers served as directors.

-And that comes after nearly a decade of turbulence at the top of the department.
+That exchange came after nearly a decade of turbulence with Donchez at the top of the department.
 While some in Overland Park have praised Donchez and his leadership, others have said he failed to regain their trust after the Albers shooting and have called for him to be replaced with a more progressive leader.

 In 2019, Donchez faced criticism after defending an officer who handcuffed and arrested a Shawnee Mission eighth grader who formed her fingers into a pretend gun and aimed at her classmates.